 Exercise

 Ultimately our goal should be to exercise almost every day.
 But this doesn’t mean you have to train for a marathon or triathlon.
-Simply moving your body an average of 30-60 minutes a day is all it takes.
+Simply moving your body an average of 30 to 60 minutes a day is all it takes.

 If you don’t like to run or ride a bike, keep it simple by going for walks or working in your garden.
 Natural movement works wonders.
 Consider leaving your car at home and walking to work or to the store, if feasible.
 Or take your dog on a tour of the neighborhood.